 Why does it work?
 This ‘more you pay, the more you get’ structure is appealing because it lets members feel like they have some control over their overall membership experience.
 If a member chooses to pay for a premium subscription then realizes that money might be tight in the following month, they can rest easy knowing they don’t have to give their subscription up completely – they can just downgrade for the time being.

 Membership clubs and businesses relying on this model can benefit from better customer engagement, member retention and have a better understanding of their customers.
-You can observe which membership tiers are more popular among new members and which plans retain members.
+Your membership software can help you measure which membership tiers are more popular among new members and which plans retain members.
 That way, you can refine or even drop plans that don’t get as much love as their more popular counterparts.
 Consider what mix of benefits are appropriate and meaningful for each level.
 Features such as member only ticket pricing, member only content, member deals, directory access and directory listings may be selectively offered only to certain membership levels.

 More examples of tier names: